Follow on Instagram @bradkahlhamer

 Kahlhamer is the recipient of a Peter S. Reed Foundation Grant (2017), a Joan Mitchell Foundation Painters and Sculpture Grant (2006), Robert Rauschenberg Foundation Rauschenberg Residency (2015), a Foundation for Contemporary Arts Grant (2020), and in 2022 was a Civitella Ranieri Foundation fellow.
 He was a Visiting Artist-in-Residence at the Bemis Center for Contemporary Arts in Omaha, Nebraska (in partnership with the Joslyn Museum of Art, Omaha) and an artist-in-residence with The Claude Monet Foundation in Giverny, France (2009).

 Kahlhamer holds a B.F.A. from the University of Wisconsin Oshkosh, Fond du Lac Campus.
-Kahlhamer has served on the faculty of the School of Visual Arts, as a Visiting Artist and Critic at the University of Minnesota, and as a Richard Diebenkorn Teaching Fellow at the San Francisco Art Institute.
+Kahlhamer has served on the faculty of the School of Visual Arts, as a Visiting Artist and Critic at the University of Minnesota, a Richard Diebenkorn Teaching Fellow at the San Francisco Art Institute, and served as the Alex Katz Chair in painting at The Cooper Union in Fall of 2023.

 RECENT Exhibitions